 Further information:

 As a general rule, you are covered by the Finnish statutory and obligatory pension insurance system when working in Finland.
-You and your employer pay pension contributions.
-Your employer will automatically withhold your share of the contribution from your wages.
+You and your employer UEF both pay pension contributions.
+UEF will automatically withhold your share of the contribution from your wages and pays it to the pension company.
 You do not have to take any action.
-See the pension accrual rates here.

 Further information: